knpuniversity/blog/upgrading-symfony-2.7.rst

 that it depends on.
 You *may* not need this, but without it, we got a dependency error involving ``twig/twig``.
 The version of Twig in our project was not compatible with Symfony and needs to be upgraded.
-To allow for this, you have two options: use ``--with-dependencies``, or explictly upgrade the library in question (e.g. ``twig/twig``):
+To allow for this, you have two options: use ``--with-dependencies``, or explicitly upgrade the library in question (e.g. ``twig/twig``):

 .. code-block:: bash